hopsoft/turbo_boost-streams/README.md

   .flush # flush must be called when chaining invocations
 ```

-You can use [dot notation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Property_accessors#dot_notation) or a [selector](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelectorAll)... you can even use them together!
+You can use [dot notation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Property_accessors#dot_notation) or a [selector](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelectorAll)... you can even **use them together!** 🤯

 Can I dispatch events? **You bet!**